Javelin: Numidia

 The Numidians were indigenous tribes of northwest Africa.
 The Numidian cavalry was a light cavalry usually operating as skirmishers.
 The Numidian horseman was armed with a small shield and several javelins.
 The Numidians had a reputation as swift horsemen, cunning soldiers and excellent javelin throwers.
 It is said that Jugurtha, the Numidian king "...took part in the national pursuits of riding, javelin throwing and competed with other young men in running."
 [Sallust The Jugurthine War: 6].
 The Numidian Cavalry served as mercenaries in the Carthaginian Army and played a key role in assisting both Hannibal and Scipio during the Second Punic War.

 Middle ages

 Norse

 There is some literary and archeological evidence that the Norse were familiar with and used the javelin for hunting and warfare, but they commonly used a spear designed for both throwing and thrusting.
 The Old Norse word for javelin was frakka.

 Anglo-Saxons

-The Anglo-Saxon term for javelin was france.
+The Anglo-Saxon term for javelin was franca.
 In Anglo-Saxon warfare, soldiers usually formed a shield wall and used heavy weapons like Danish axes, swords and spears.
 Javelins, including barbed angons, were used as an offensive weapon from behind the shield wall or by warriors who left the protective formation and attacked the enemy as skirmishers.
 Designed to be difficult to remove from either flesh or wood, the Angon javelin used by Anglo-Saxon warriors was an effective means of disabling an opponent or his shield, thus having the potential to disrupt opposing shield-walls.